Are you selling to yourself?

 Now, if you are a lawyer and your prospective clients are lawyers, that works fine.
 However, if you sell to people whose needs and wants are different to your own, you need a different approach.

 - Read the marketing of most web designers and it’s filled with jargon and buzzwords.
 They talk about things like; HTML5, Java, CSS, standards compliance and responsive design.
 These are things designers know are important and love to talk about.
 However, those terms mean nothing to their prospective clients.
 Their prospective clients want a professional looking site.
 They want a site that is an asset to their business.
-They want to know how a new website will help them commercially.
+They want to know how a new website will help them make more sales and attract more enquiries.
 They want to know they can trust the designer to do a great job.

-Anyone using that approach is leaving money on the table.
+Anyone using that approach is leaving money on the table every day.
 Don’t let it happen to you.

 Match your message to their wants and their needs